Ks89/BYAManager/README.md

 ## Images

 ## Usage

 #### Dowload files
-1. Choose the tab if you want to download firmwares or itunes
+1. Choose the tab iOS or iTunes and select the correct version
-2. Chosse che correct version
 3. Click on Download to start

 In the menu bar you can choose actions, like play/pause/cancel or the more powerfull versions: pause all/play all/cancel all.
 Clicking on a table line, a popup menu will appear.
 From thi menu you can select actions, like disable SHA1-check, play/pause/cancel, open in broswer, open downlaoded folder.
 When a download completes, you can move this file directly into the iTunes firmware's folder, clicking on the "Move" button in the table

-####
+#### Change settings

 #### Using Command Line Interface (CLI)

 ## License